NimaBaz/Digital-Butler/README.md

 git pull

-if there are are merge conflict do
+if there are merge conflict do

 git mergetool